What the study found

-What the researchers tested: The researchers estimated the medium-scale DSGE model developed by Bianchi et al. using Japanese data.
-They examined the extent to which fiscal factors contributed to inflation in Japan over the past four decades.
+The researchers estimated a medium-scale DSGE model, or dynamic stochastic general equilibrium model, developed by Bianchi et al. using Japanese data.
+They used the model to examine how fiscal factors contributed to inflation in Japan over roughly four decades.

 Key points

-- Unfunded fiscal shocks were not the main drivers of inflation in Japan.
+- Unfunded fiscal shocks were not found to be the main drivers of inflation in Japan.

-- The authors contrast Japan's case with the U.S. case.
+- The authors contrast Japan’s experience with the U.S. case.

 Disclosure